Federated Multi-Armed Bandits Under Byzantine Attacks: Introduction

-In this work, we study the federated multi-armed bandit (FMAB) problem introduced in \citep{shi2021federated}, where a cohort of clients play a multi-armed bandit game with heterogeneous local models to learn a global feedback model.
-Each client plays a local MAB game with the same arms, where the local models are perturbed versions of the global model.
-We consider the FMAB problem with \emph{Byzantine} failures where a subset of the participating clients sends \emph{arbitrarily} corrupted updates to the global server \citep{lamportbiz}, posing a threat to the model performance and reliability.
-Our main contributions are as follows. \begin{itemize}[] \item We formalize the FMAB framework with Byzantine clients. (in Section~\ref{sec:probformain}) \item We propose a median-of-means (MoM) based algorithm, Fed-MoM-UCB, to maintain robustness against the Byzantine clients. (in Section~\ref{sec:fedmomucb_algo}) \item We show that when an MoM estimator is used, it is not possible to eliminate the arms with suboptimality gaps smaller than an {\em unavoidable} error margin. (in Section~\ref{sec:regretanalysismain}) \item We derive a high probability ${\cal O} (\log T)$ upper bound on the cumulative regret. (in Section~\ref{sec:regretanalysismain}) \item We provide insights towards the parameter selection for the MoM estimator considering the trade-offs between various performance metrics (in Section~\ref{sec:regretanalysismain}) \item We conduct detailed experiments to compare Fed-MoM-UCB's performance against the Fed2-UCB's in \citep{shi2021federated} under Byzantine attacks and to investigate the effects of different parameters on the performance. (in Section~\ref{sec:experimentsmain}) \end{itemize}
+Another key challenge in designing an FL system is to ensure that the global model is learned correctly even under falsified updates from the clients.
+Within this context, Byzantine robust federated learning is an important active research area.
+Notable works such as \cite{wan2022shielding} and \cite{wan2023four} try to recover from such attacks by rational client selection and the detection of Byzantine actors.
+Specifically, \cite{wan2022shielding} addresses this issue by treating the client selection as a MAB problem and introducing a graph-based method for Byzantine client detection.
+While prior research on FMAB has largely concentrated on model heterogeneity, the communication aspects, and resilience to potential adversarial behavior of clients as separate issues, there is a scarcity of studies that address these three aspects simultaneously.
+Our paper seeks to bridge this gap in the literature by exploring the three foundational pillars of FL, namely, communication efficiency, model heterogeneity, and Byzantine resilience within the context of FMAB.
+In this work, we study the FMAB problem introduced in \cite{shi2021federated} under Byzantine attackers where a subset of the participating clients sends arbitrarily corrupted updates to the global server \cite{lamportbiz}.
+Our main contributions are as follows. \begin{itemize} \item We propose a {\em median-of-means} (MoM) based algorithm, Fed-MoM-UCB, and a {\em trimmed mean} based algorithm, Fed-Trim-UCB, to maintain robustness against the Byzantine clients (Section~\ref{sec:fedmomucb_algo}). \item We derive $(\beta, \delta)$-PAC sample complexity results and a high probability $O(1)$ upper bound on the cumulative regret for the Fed-MoM-UCB algorithm (Section~\ref{sec:regretanalysismain}). \item We conduct detailed experiments to compare Fed-MoM-UCB's performance against Fed2-UCB in \cite{shi2021federated} and Fed-Trim-UCB under Byzantine attacks and to investigate the effects of different parameters on the performance (Section~\ref{sec:experimentsmain}). \end{itemize}